marciomat/reverse_engineering/crackmesone/grandfatherClock/README.md

 Here it access again the second parameter from the command line (i.e. the input provided by the user) and passes it as argument to a misterious function.

-In these situations we always have a decision to make.
+In these situations we always have a decision to make:

 - Do we dive in the function and understand its inner workings?

-- Or do we use a debugger, let the function run its magic, as a black-box, and we hopefully get to understand what it does after trying different inputs?
+- Or do we use a debugger, let the function run its magic (as a black-box) and we hopefully get to understand what it does after trying different inputs?

 In this case I opted for the latter.
 And luckily it was quite straighforward to understand what this magic function is doing.